-Arizona's water also supports a number of Indian tribes whose legal rights to quantities of water currently are the subject of proposed water rights settlements or settlement negotiations as part of the adjudication of water rights within the State.
+Arizona's water is also used or claimed by a number of Indian tribes whose legal rights to quantities of water currently are the subject of settlement negotiations or litigation as part of the adjudication of water rights within the State.
 The outcome of these proposed settlements and settlement negotiations will significantly impact the State's water budget.
 In addition to water supply needs for human use, environmental protection issues are of substantial concern and may affect Arizona's future water supply availability.

 The water needs of Arizona's rural areas, where few renewable supply options exist, are becoming urgent.
 ADWR Director Herb Guenther announced in early 2006 the formation of a Statewide Water Advisory Group (SWAG) to discuss programs needed to continue developing a reliable water supply for the future.
 The purpose of the SWAG is to advise the Department regarding programs for water resources development and management that are needed to provide a reliable future water supply throughout Arizona.
 The SWAG first met in May 2006 and over the course of several months developed legislative proposals intended to help address rural water needs.
-The resulting legislation was passed by the Legislature and will become effective in August 2007.
+The resulting legislation was passed by the Legislature and became effective in August 2007.
 The SWAG continues to meet and explore opportunities for improving water management in Arizona.